Aérospatiale Alouette III

 The Aérospatiale Alouette III (/fr/, Lark; company designations SA 316 and SA 319) is a single-engine, light utility helicopter developed by French aircraft company Sud Aviation.
-During its production life, it proved to be a popular rotorcraft; including multiple licensed manufacturers, more than 2,000 units were built.
+Introduced in the early 1960s, more than 2,000 units were built during its production run that extended for six decades.

-The Alouette III was developed as an enlarged derivative of the earlier and highly successful Alouette II.
-Sharing many elements with its predecessor while offering an extra pair of seats and other refinements, it quickly became a commercial success amongst both civil and military customers.
+The Alouette III was developed as an enlarged derivative of the earlier successful Alouette II.
+It shared many design elements with its predecessor while offering an extra pair of seats and other refinements.
+It quickly became a commercial success and was operated by a range of civil and military customers.
 Further variants were also developed; amongst these was a high-altitude derivative, designated as the SA 315B Lama, which entered operational service during July 1971.
-The Alouette III was principally manufactured by Aérospatiale; the type was also built under licence by Hindustan Aeronautics Limited (HAL) in India as the HAL Chetak, by Industria Aeronautică Română (IAR) in Romania as the IAR 316 and F+W Emmen in Switzerland.
+The Alouette III was principally manufactured by Aérospatiale, after its take over of Sud Aviation in 1970.
+The type was also built by various licensed manufacturers such as Hindustan Aeronautics Limited in India (as HAL Chetak), by Industria Aeronautică Română in Romania (as IAR 316), and by Eidgenössisches Flugzeugwerk in Switzerland (as F+W Emmen).

-Similar to the Alouette II, in military service, it was used to perform missions such as aerial observation, photography, air-sea rescue, liaison, transport and training; it could also be armed with anti-tank missiles, anti-shipping torpedoes, and a fixed cannon.
-In a civilian capacity, the Alouette III was commonly used for casualty evacuation (often fitted with a pair of external stretcher panniers), crop-spraying, personnel transportation, and for carrying external loads.
-By the 2010s, many operators were in the process of drawing down their fleets and replacing them with more modern types; the French military intend to replace their Alouette IIIs with the newly developed Airbus Helicopters H160.
+Similar to the Alouette II, in military service, it was used to perform missions such as aerial observation and photography, air-sea rescue, communication liaison, transport, and training.
+It could also be armed with anti-tank missiles, anti-ship torpedoes, and a fixed cannon.
+In a civilian capacity, the helicopter was commonly used for casualty evacuation (often fitted with a pair of external stretcher panniers), crop spraying, personnel transportation, and for carrying other external loads.

+By the 2010s, many operators were in the process of drawing down their fleets and replacing them with more modern types; the French Armed Forces intended to replace their Alouette IIIs with the newly developed Airbus Helicopters H160 and the Indian Armed Forces with the HAL Dhruvs.